winton/gitcycle/README.md

 Pull Changes from Upstream
 --------------------------

-When you're developing, you may need to pull new changes from the upstream branch that you will eventually merge your feature into:
+When you're developing, you may need to pull new changes from an upstream branch:

 	gitc pull